 Visiting Isolated or Potentially Dangerous Areas

 At times the most beautiful or amazing areas may be on roads less traveled and to destinations less populated.
 Other times, there may be volunteer opportunities or an invitation from a local friend that you would like to accept.
 It is best practice to let someone you trust know where you are headed.
-Continued in my post, Steps to Take to Increase Safety when Traveling off the Beaten Path.
+Learn more with these Steps to Take to Increase Safety when Traveling off the Beaten Path.

 Implement Common Sense While Abroad